parasdahal/deepnotes/_posts/2017-05-07-convlayer.md

 ---
 layout: post
 title: Convolution Layer - The core idea behind CNNs
+excerpt: What makes CNN special is of course the Convolution Layers.
+Inspired by how visual cortex in animals work, these layers extract features independent of where they occur in the images.
+Lets derive the math and implement our own Conv Layer!
 comments: true
 categories: cnn-series
+thumbnail: /public/images/conv.png
 ---
 {% include series.html %}